-The consolidated financial statements are presented in Canadian dollars.
+The condensed consolidated interim financial statements are presented in Canadian dollars.
 Monetary items are translated into Canadian dollars at the rate of exchange in effect at the end of the reporting period.
 Revenues and expenses are translated into Canadian dollars at the rates of exchange prevailing when the underlying transactions occurred.